The ENA Metadata Model¶

 Note that data files are also submitted by associating them with metadata objects.
 Sequence read data is associated with run objects while other data files are associated with analysis objects.
 The full metadata model with relationships between the different types of objects is illustrated below.

-- Study: A study (project) groups together data submitted to the archive.
+- Study: A study (project) groups together data submitted to the archive and controls its release date.
 A study accession is typically used when citing data submitted to ENA.
 Note that all associated data and other objects are made public when the study is released.

 - Sample: A sample contains information about the sequenced source material.
-Samples are typically associated with checklists, which define the fields used to annotate the samples.
+Samples are associated with checklists, which define the fields used to annotate the samples.
+Samples are always associated with a taxon.

-- Experiment: An experiment contain information about a sequencing experiment including library and instrument details.
+- Experiment: An experiment contains information about a sequencing experiment including library and instrument details.

 - Run: A run is part of an experiment and refers to data files containing sequence reads.